 SOLAR TAX CREDIT – WHAT IS IT?
 AM I ELIGIBLE?

 The solar investment tax credit was initiated by the Energy Policy Act of 2005.
-This program we set to expire back in 2007, however due to the renewable power demand and the popularity of the program it was extended through 2021.
-However the terms have changed and it’s gone down from 30% to 26% with a sliding scale over the next few years, also the terms of the credit are not the same year to year.
+This program was set to expire back in 2007.
+However, due to the renewable power demand and the popularity of the program it was extended through 2021.
+Despite the continuation of this program, the terms have changed and it’s gone down from 30% to 26% with a sliding scale over the next few years.
+The terms of the credit appear to differentiate from year to year.

 How much is the Federal Solar Tax Credit?